Performance of FBK VUV-HD3 and HPK VUV4 SiPMs in the Light-only Liquid Xenon (LoLX) Detector: Introduction

 Different SiPM manufacturers employ various approaches to VUV sensitivity optimization, resulting in potentially significant performance differences in liquid xenon applications.
 Two prominent manufacturers of VUV-sensitive SiPMs are Fondazione Bruno Kessler (FBK) \cite{FBK} and Hamamatsu Photonics (HPK) \cite{HPK}.
 The relative performance of these two manufacturers under actual liquid xenon operating conditions has important implications for the design and optimization of future xenon detectors.

-While individual SiPM technologies have been characterized extensively, often under vacuum conditions \cite{nEXO:2022yey}, direct comparative studies of different devices operating simultaneously in liquid xenon are limited.
-This is a critical gap, as environmental factors can significantly alter performance.
-Critically, the MEG-II collaboration reported a significant degradation of the UV-sensitive HPK SiPM photon detection efficiency (PDE) after operation in LXe under non-negligible radiation exposure, with PDE decreasing from \(\sim 13\% \) to \(\sim 8\% \) \cite{MEGII:2022klg}.
-Their HPK devices were installed in a \SI{900}{L} LXe cryostat in the PSI muon beamline \cite{MEGII:2018kmf}.
-Given the magnitude of the reported sensitivity loss, further in-situ investigation of HPK performance in LXe is strongly motivated.
-These observations underscore the necessity of simultaneous, in-medium measurements to inform detector design choices and to produce realistic sensitivity projections.
+Direct comparative studies of SiPM technologies in LXe remain limited.
+While measurements of reflectivity for HPK and FBK devices in LXe \cite{nEXO:2021uxc} and angular dependence of relative PDE for HPK sensors \cite{nEXO:2019jhg} exist, equivalent angular PDE data for FBK devices are currently unavailable.
+Furthermore, reported HPK performance metrics are inconsistent: vacuum measurements suggest a PDE of approximately 20\% \cite{nEXO:2022yey}, whereas in-situ LXe measurements by the MEG-II collaboration indicate a maximum efficiency of only 13\% prior to radiation exposure \cite{MEGII:2022klg}.

-In this work, we present a detailed comparison of FBK VUV-HD3 and HPK VUV4 SiPMs operating in LXe using the upgraded Light-only Liquid Xenon detector (LoLX 2).
-The LoLX 2 system provides a controlled environment for evaluating the two SiPMs under the same conditions.
-We employ both laser calibration and external gamma-ray sources to characterize their relative photon detection efficiencies and operational characteristics, which are compared to Monte Carlo simulations including photon transport and a detailed SiPM optical model that captures the complete behaviour of the photon detection efficiency.
+In this work, we address these disparities by presenting a detailed comparison of FBK VUV-HD3 and HPK VUV4 SiPMs operated simultaneously within the upgraded Light-only Liquid Xenon detector (LoLX 2).
+This system provides a controlled environment for evaluating both sensor types under identical conditions.
+We employ laser calibration and external gamma-ray sources to characterize their relative photon detection, comparing the results against Monte Carlo simulations.
+By incorporating a detailed optical model \cite{Croix:2025axo} that captures the angular dependence of photon detection efficiency, we aim to resolve the observed efficiency discrepancies and establish robust performance benchmarks for future LXe detectors.